-Overlake chaplains are available to provide emotional and spiritual support to patients and families of all cultures, beliefs, religious backgrounds and spiritual practices.
+Chaplains are available to provide spiritual and emotional support to Overlake patients and families.
+They serve persons of all cultures, religious backgrounds and spiritual practices.

-Chaplain (available seven days a week): During normal business hours, call Pastoral Care at 425.688.5127.
+Chaplain (available most days): During normal business hours, call Pastoral Care at 425.688.5127.

-Chapel: The Overlake Chapel provides a soothing, welcoming place for patients and family members.
-It is located on the second floor of Building 2.
-Visitors may use it as a place of meditation and worship.
+Meditation Lounge/Chapel: This sacred space provides a welcoming, peaceful place for patients and family members.
+It is located on the main level of Building 1, to the right of the south concierge desk.
+Visitors may also use it for meditation and worship.
+It is always open.